-Don’t we all want to as productive as possible all day and every day?
+Don’t we all want to be as productive as possible all day and every day?
 Well, that is just not possible people!
 At first, I thought that being productive was spending a lot of time on tasks and having that feeling of being busy but guess what, that’s not the case.
 It is more about how efficient we are during this time so my big question has always been on how we can achieve this.
 I have tried many tricks in the books and the most important revelation to my productivity was energy.
 Energy?
 YES, sometimes a task can take 30 minutes while other times the same task can take 2 hours.
 Why’s that?
 Energy is the answer!

 Energy Fluctuation Versus Productivity